sagemath/trac_to_gh/Issue 3053.md

 # Issue 3053: notebook -- new cell_resize doesn't respect %hide at the beginning of a cell

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3053

 Original creator: was